 A lot of work goes into weeding flower gardens.
 The results can be quite satisfying.
 I prefer weeding by hand.
 My rationale is that I don’t want to risk killing plants that have spent years getting to the stage of growth they are now at.

 There are different ways to garden.
 One of them is the way I garden.
 Another way to garden involves tanning while gardening.
 That’s ok if hazards are minimal.
 I will discuss my way of gardening.
 But when you finish weeding anyone can be proud of their accomplishments.

 1. Best Clothes to Wear

 Know which clothes are best to wear.
 I cover as much of my body as possible to prevent sunburn, as well as, in case I deal with poison ivy or a snake.
-Try not to get in the garden during snake mating season.
+Try not to get in the garden during the snake-mating season.
 There is always a possibility of running into a snake though.
 From experience, when you garden alone, nobody hears your screams.
 A hat keeps the sun off your face.
 Tie hair back or put it in your hat, whatever prevents hair from getting in your face.
 This is work, not a beauty pageant.